pokaxperia/emus-itdp/README.md

 ```js
 $ gulp prod
 ```
-this will run server for final test.
+this will run server on port 2015 for final test.